Changes to fuel at ATF forecourts – what consumers need to know

-Islanders may have seen recent reports about changes to the fuel sold at ATF forecourts across Jersey.
+Islanders may have seen recent reports about changes to the fuel sold at ATF forecourts in Jersey.
 We want to help consumers understand what is changing, why it is happening, and how to make informed choices when buying fuel.

 From April 2026, ATF will no longer supply biofuel blends at its forecourts.
 This means: